 Mike DelGaudio, the Booth Junkie, has recorded an excellent video showing how to make DIY acoustic panels.

-Acoustic foam tiles: Acoustic foam tiles are very light, cheap, and available in several colors.
+Acoustic foam tiles: Acoustic foam tiles are light, cheap, and available in several colors.
 The two most common profiles are the wedge and the egg crate.
 I prefer wedge foam tiles since they seem to have a higher NRC rating.

 You will frequently find the tiles as 12 x 12-inch squares with a depth of 1, 1.5, 2, or 2.5 inches.